th0ma7/tv_grab_zap2epg/README.md

-# tv_grab_zap2epg - TVH (TVheadEnd) TV Grabber addon
+# tv_grab_zap2epg - tvheadend XMLTV Grabber
 North America (zap2epg using tvlistings.zap2it.com)

-`tv_grab_zap2epg` will generate an xmltv.xml file for USA/Canada TV lineups by fetching channel list of TVH and downloading relevant entries from tvlistings.zap2it.com.
+`tv_grab_zap2epg` will generate an `xmltv.xml` file for Canada/USA TV lineups by fetching channel list from tvheadend and downloading relevant entries from tvlistings.zap2it.com.

-_Note that zap2epg is a proof of concept and is for personal experimentation only.
-It is not meant to be used in a commercial product and its use is your own responsibiility._

 zap2epg was originally designed to be easily setup in Kodi for use as a grabber for tvheadend.
-This is a fork of the original code from edit4ever Python3 branch of script.module.zap2epg based on my PR https://github.com/edit4ever/script.module.zap2epg/pull/37.
+This is a fork of the original code from edit4ever Python3 branch of script.module.zap2epg based on my PR https://github.com/edit4ever/script.module.zap2epg/pull/37 (much thanks for your great original work @edit4ever !!!)

 It includes the ability to automatically fetch your channel list from TVH to reduce the amount of data downloaded and speed up the grab.
 It has an option for downloading extra detail information for programs.
 (Note: this option will generate an extra http request per episode) It also has an option to append the extra detail information to the description (plot) field, which makes displaying this information in the Kodi EPG easier on many skins.

+_Note that zap2epg is a proof of concept and is for personal experimentation only.
+It is not meant to be used in a commercial product and its use is your own responsibiility._

 ## `tv_grab_zap2epg` capabilities
 zap2epg TV guide grabber script provides `baseline` capabilities (ref: http://wiki.xmltv.org/index.php/XmltvCapabilities):